 We are so pleased that you have chosen the Holocaust Museum & Education Center of Southwest Florida to assist you in teaching your students the history and lessons of the Holocaust.
-We appreciate working alongside dedicated teachers who strive to create optimum learning environments for their students.
+Together we can meet the State of Florida mandate on Holocaust education and inspire your students to make connections between history and today.

-In this Catalog, you will find helpful information about all of the programs we offer.
-These include opportunities to host the Boxcar or Pop Up Museum at your school or site, options in visiting our Museum, available opportunities for us to visit your classroom, and more.
+In this Catalog, you will find helpful information about all the programs we offer.
+These include opportunities to host a PopUp Museum at your school or site, options in visiting our Museum, available opportunities for us to visit your classroom, and more.